Head of Research

 She holds a PhD in politics and governance, and has worked actively as a researcher for many years.
 She lives in Cardiff and previously lectured in politics at Cardiff University.
 In 2016, Rebecca won the ‘Best Paper Award’ at the Conference for eDemocracy and Open Government, and currently serves as Co-Chair of the OGRX Editorial Board.

-Rebecca is a fellow of the Royal Society of Arts, and in 2015 was awarded a Winston Churchill Memorial Trust Fellowship.
+Rebecca is a Council Member and Non-Executive Director of the Advertising Standards Authority, a fellow of the Royal Society of Arts, and in 2015 was awarded a Winston Churchill Memorial Trust Fellowship.
 She is a regular political commentator in Wales, providing expert analysis to BBC Wales and ITV, and is a regular paper reviewer on BBC Radio Wales’ Good Morning Wales programme; any free time she has is spent watching football, eating cheese and drinking wine.

-Rebecca is fluent in: research methods, analysis, and helping us know how best to achieve our mission.
+Rebecca is fluent in: research, analysis, parliaments, and helping us know how best to achieve our mission.